Adityaaop/2023-27_AdityaRanjan_CS-2341901_07_CSE9/README.md

-# Internship Evaluation — Automated Timetable Generator
+# Internship Evaluation — Professional UI/UX Design & Web Prototyping

 ## IILM University | B.Tech Computer Science & Engineering

-This repository contains the official documents and project files submitted for the Professional UI/UX Design & Web Prototyping Virtual Internship evaluation at EduSkills.
+This repository contains the official documents and project files submitted for the Internship evaluation for the academic year 2026–27 at IILM University, Greater Noida.

 ---